-If the number of connected real CPUs in a CPU pool is greater or equal to the sum of connected virtual CPUs, then VM2000 assigns each virtual CPU of a VM one real CPU.
+If the number of connected real CPUs in a CPU pool of a Server Unit /390is greater or equal to the sum of connected virtual CPUs, then VM2000 assigns each virtual CPU of a VM one real CPU.
 The solid CPU assignment is optimal for a sufficient number of real CPUs in terms of performance, because each virtual CPU is always running on one and the same real CPU.